ceceliacreates/ionic-cypress/README.md

 The main branch contains the complete spec of Cypress tests written for the talk.

 If you want to start from scratch and follow along, checkout the "starter" branch.

-(NOTE: This branch does not exist yet :sweat-smile:)
+You can also check out the following branches to hone in on specific behavior:

+"viewport"
+"storage"
+"swipe"

 ## Running the App